-Chocolate topped banana pudding cups.
-These parfaits have the creamiest ever vanilla pudding, a layer of ground biscuits, sliced banana, whipping cream, and finger-licking homemade chocolate ganache.
+These chocolate banana pudding cups consist of an easy vanilla pudding, a layer of ground biscuits, slices of banana, and finger-licking 2 ingredient chocolate ganache.

-We all once in a while crave a nicely chilled vanilla pudding in a cup.
-But what about layered vanilla pudding with bananas, whipping cream, crunchy ground biscuits, and topped with melty homemade chocolate ganache.
+We all crave a nicely chilled vanilla pudding in a cup once in a while.
+But what about layered vanilla pudding with bananas, ground biscuits, and melty homemade chocolate ganache?

-- It’s so quick and easy to make ahead for parties and events and perfect to prepare for dinner with the family.
+- They are quick and easy to make ahead for parties and events and perfect to prepare for dinner with the family.

-- It’s served in cups, so you don’t have to struggle to cut a big pudding cake 🙂 and everyone can have as much as they want
+- Served in cups, you don’t have to struggle to cut a big pudding cake, and everyone can have as many as they want.

 - To get the creamiest pudding without any lumps, don’t forget to cover it with plastic wrap once it’s cooked and still hot.
 This way, it wouldn’t form a skin on top, which can further create lumps.

-- Also, bananas can become brown if they don’t have their skin on.
-To avoid that, brush the bananas with lemon ( I promise you won’t feel the lemon once they absorb it).
+- Also, bananas tend to turn brown once they are cut into slices.
+To avoid that, drizzle a bit of lemon over the sliced bananas ( I promise you won’t feel the lemon once they absorb it).

 Chocolate Banana Pudding Cups